-Cessation of APP accrual
+End of APP accrual

-APP ceases to accrue when a member ceases to be absent on reduced contractual pay or nil pay as a result of sickness or injury; or on ceasing relevant child related leave (ie ordinary maternity, paternity or adoption leave or paid shared parental leave and any paid additional maternity or adoption leave); or on ceasing reserve forces service leave.
+APP ceases to accrue when APP stops accruing:

+- at the end of a member ceases to be absentmember's period of absence on reduced contractual pay or nil pay as a result of sickness or injury; or on ceasing - at the end of relevant child related leave-(ie, which includes ordinary maternity, paternity or adoption leave-or, paid shared parental leave, paid parental bereavement leave and any paid additional maternity or adoption leave); or on ceasing - at the end of a period of reserve forces service leave.

-APP where a member retires with a Tier 1 or Tier 2 ill health pension or dies in service
+APP where a member retires with a Tier 1 or Tier 2

+APP for ill health pensionretirement or diesdeath in service

-APP must be calculated (by the employer - not held on payroll) when an employer terminates an active member's employment on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension or an active member dies in service, or where a Tier 3 ill health pension is awarded which is subsequently uplifted to a Tier 2 ill health pension.
+APPAPP must be calculated (by the employer - not held on payroll) when an:

+- the employer terminates an active member's employment on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension or an active member dies in service, or where a Tier 3 ill health pension is awarded which is subsequently uplifted to a Tier 2 ill health pension. - an active member dies in service, or - a Tier 3 ill health pension is awarded which is subsequently uplifted to a Tier 2 ill health pension.

-The APP figure is calculated in the normal way but using the average of the pensionable pay for the 12 (weekly) or three (monthly) complete pay periods before the date of termination or death (including any APP credited in and relating to those pay periods), to which any regular lump sums paid in the 12 months before the date of retirement or death which the employer determines there is a 'reasonable expectation' would again have been paid to the member are added back into the annual rate of APP.
-This APP figure is needed to calculate the amount of the enhancement to the benefits due under the LGPS.
-If the Independent Registered Medical Practitioner certifies that the member was working reduced contractual hours during the relevant 12 (weekly) or three (monthly) pay periods wholly or partly as a result of the condition that caused or contributed to the ill health retirement, the APP figure is to be calculated on the pay the member would have received during the relevant pay periods if they had not been working reduced contractual hours.
+The APPAPP figure is calculated in the normal way but:

+- using the average of the pensionable pay for the 12 (weekly) or three (monthly) complete pay periods before the date of termination or death (including any APP credited in and relating to those pay periods), to which any regular lump sums paid in the 12 months before the date of retirement or death which the employer determines there is a 'reasonable expectation' would again have been paid to the member are added back into the annual rate of APP.
+This APP figure is needed to calculate the amount of the enhancement to the benefits due under the LGPS. - the average pensionable pay should include any APP credited in and relating to those pay periods - plus any regular lump sums paid in the 12 months before the date of retirement or death.